Central Arizona Project

-The Central Arizona Project (CAP) is a 336 mi (541 km) diversion canal in Arizona in the southern United States.
+The Central Arizona Project (CAP) is a 336 mi (541 km) diversion canal in Arizona in the Western United States.

 The aqueduct diverts water from the Colorado River at the Bill Williams Wildlife Refuge south portion of Lake Havasu near Parker into central and southern Arizona.
 CAP is managed and operated by the Central Arizona Water Conservation District (CAWCD).
 It was shepherded through Congress by Carl Hayden.